 - The United Kingdom – With Poland a more American style of capitalism rather than the continental social way.
 Pursues an independent path with currency and policy.
-A very important member.
+Update: Brexit.

 There are other countries like Norway and Switzerland that are not on the list.
 They are basically EU nations but do not want to join for one reason or another.
 I think these are rich countries and should join but do not want to help out other countries maybe.
 I am very pro-European unity as it breaks down nationalism and things in the past that caused division.

 The candid list of countries includes Croatia, Macedonia, and Turkey.
 Other possible countries that might join are Albania, Bosnia and Herzegovina, Kosovo, Montenegro, Serbia, Iceland.

 The EU, the Euro and the Schengen zone

 These are three separate but interrelated ideas.
 The European Union represents a free trade zone with free movement of labor and capital.
 The Euro is nothing more than a unified currency.
 The Schengen zone is about visa and passport-free travel and living in Europe.
 The European Union is political and economic, the Euro is financial and the Schengen is a passport travel zone.